mbeckh/msvc-common/README.md

 - `<project>.vcxproj.filters`
 - `<project>.vcxproj.user` (SHOULD be excluded in `.gitignore`).

 You MAY also place the files `stdadx.h` and `stdafx.cpp` inside this folder.
-Both are automatically picked-up by the defalt configuration files.
+Both are automatically picked-up by the default configuration files.

 ### `msvc-common/`
 This folder contains common configuration files and readily available projects form common third party libraries.
 In fact, it is this project mapped as a submodule.